xrdocs-staging/8000/_tutorials/cisco-8000-packet-generator.md

 </pre>
 </div>

-Then it can be launched:
+Then it can be started:

 <div class="highlighter-rouge">
 <pre class="highlight">